hitaishi4/BA870_Financial_Analytics/README.md

 - **Metric Calculations**: True/False Positive/Negative breakdowns
 - **Detection Rates**: Comparative analysis of bankruptcy identification

-The Z-Score achieves the **highest detection rate** at 29.3%, identifying more actual bankruptcies than sophisticated ML models despite higher false positives.
+The Z-Score model achieves the **highest detection rate** at 29.3%, identifying more actual bankruptcies than sophisticated ML models despite higher false positives.

 ## Key Findings and Implications

-### The Enduring Power of the Altman Z-Score
+### The Enduring Power of the Altman Z-Score model
-Despite being developed in 1968, the Altman Z-Score demonstrates **remarkable effectiveness** in modern bankruptcy prediction.
+Despite being developed in 1968, the Altman Z-Score model demonstrates **remarkable effectiveness** in modern bankruptcy prediction.
 Its strengths include:

 1. **Superior Recall**: Highest bankruptcy detection rate among all models
 2. **Interpretability**: Clear financial rationale for predictions